Meet Sarah

 Sarah nods slowly, but I can see the scepticism.
 She expected analysis.
 Insight.
 Some explanation for why she's like this.
 Instead, we're just... naming what she already knows.

-"Trust the process," I say again.
+"We need to trust the process," I say again.
 "It builds."

 Step 2: Articulate the Future State (D)